An Easy DIY for Christmas Ornaments.

 Plyers, and small screw driver or wire

-This Christmas tree garland is meant to be really inexpensive and homespun looking.
-I very much recommend looking through your home for items you already have that you can string together with the cinnamon sticks.
+This DIY Christmas garland is meant to look nostaligic and homespun.
+I vbest way to start is looking through your home for items you already have that you can string together with the cinnamon sticks.
 I used buttons and beads, but you could use dried cranberries, or dried bits of orange peel.
 If your out of twine, use fishing line, or wool are just some of the other possibilities.
+I love sharing DIY for Christmas ornaments that are fun, original, and help stretch a families budget.
+This particular DIY Christmas garden can be done as a family Christmas craft activity which makes it even more fun.

 We had a large Costco container of cinnamon sticks left over from a hot cocoa bar a couple of years ago, so I used them.
 I asked Hubs to cut them in half for me expecting him to use a saw.
 He used a serated kitchen knife to cut them in half (3″) and it worked fine.